Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `ROOT <symbol>[,<symbol>[,...]]`

 This instruction must appear inside a module.
 It's used to declare one or more symbols that will be considered as a "root" symbol, that is, not relative to the module; thus when these symbols are referenced they won't be prepended with the module name before being evaluated.
-Another option to achieve the same effect is to prepend the symbol names with a colon, `:`, then they are referenced.
+Another option to achieve the same effect is to prepend the symbol names with a colon, `:`, when they are referenced.
 See ["Modules"](#modules-).

 ### SUBTTL ($TITLE)